h15200/notes/SQL.md

 ex..

 `SELECT 200`   will output a row with 200
-`SELECT (query that returns 200 inside parens)` is the same as SELECT 200
+`SELECT (SELECT price FROM price_list WHERE price=200)` is the same as SELECT 200
 <br />

-`SELECT blabla stuff that doesn't exist in table` output '' `SELECT (SELECT stuff that doesn't return anything)`  will return NULL
+`SELECT blabla stuff that doesn't exist in table` output is empty string '' `SELECT (SELECT stuff that doesn't return anything)`  will return NULL

 A WHERE clause that doesn't meet requirements will also return NULL